jeichler/junit-drools/README.md

 Limitations
 ====================
 Please note that a single rule file can be tested only.
 In case you need multiple files, you should take integration tests into consideration.
-This project is just a little helper to verify the single rule files does work as expected.
+This project is just a little helper to verify a single rule file does work as expected.